Masood Khan Calls Pakistani-American Physicians valuable Asset; Also Interacts With Students - UrduPoint

 Masood Khan Calls Pakistani-American Physicians 'valuable Asset'; Also Interacts With Students

+Pakistan's Ambassador to the United States, Masood Khan, has lauded the immense contributions made by the Association of Physicians of Pakistani Descent of North America (APPNA) towards strengthening Pakistan's healthcare system as well as in dealing with other challenges, including floods

-WASHINGTON, (APP - UrduPoint / Pakistan Point News - 4th Dec, 2023) Pakistan's Ambassador to the Untied States, Masood Khan, has lauded the immense contributions made by the Association of Physicians of Pakistani Descent of North America (APPNA) towards strengthening Pakistan's healthcare system in dealing with other challenges, including floods.
+WASHINGTON, (APP - UrduPoint / Pakistan Point News - 4th Dec, 2023) Pakistan's Ambassador to the United States, Masood Khan, has lauded the immense contributions made by the Association of Physicians of Pakistani Descent of North America (APPNA) towards strengthening Pakistan's healthcare system as well as in dealing with other challenges, including floods.

 "Our doctors have succeeded in the United States beyond imagination -- it is a matter of pride for Pakistan and the diaspora community, ” he said at the 10th annual banquet of APPNA's Delaware Valley Chapter, which represents Pakistani doctors’ of Eastern Pennsylvania, Upper Delaware and South New Jersey.